 Another critical factor is that they don’t require warm rooms.
 Guinea pigs love living in slightly colder conditions, so it’s better to keep them properly hydrated and away from heat sources.

-• Guinea Pigs Live Relatively Long for a Rodent
+4. Guinea Pigs Live Relatively Long for a Rodent

-How long do pet guinea pigs live?
-It’s normal that owners want to know how much time they will have with their pets.
 If we compare them to some bigger mammals, guinea pigs live relatively short.
 However, for a rodent of their size, eight years isn’t considered a short lifespan.

-For example, the average lifespan of most rats and hamsters is between two and four years.
+The average lifespan of most rats and hamsters is between two and four years.
 Compared to a guinea pig, they die relatively fast.
 For those who want a companion that’s going to live for a while, guinea pigs are fantastic pets!

-• Guinea Pigs Can Be Amusing and Funny
+5. Guinea Pigs Can Be Amusing and Funny

-• Guinea Pigs Have a Personality
+6. Guinea Pigs Have a Personality

-Of course, a friendly and social guinea pig is always wanted, but you’ll not always get that type of pet.
+A friendly and social guinea pig is always wanted, but you’ll not always get that type of pet.
 In that case, you can always first interact with the animal before you buy or adopt it in order to see its personality.

-• Guinea Pigs Purr!
+7. Guinea Pigs Purr!

 It’s interesting to see this since you know that they are satisfied with the things you do for them and they have numerous ways to show you that you’re a good owner.
 Aside from purring, they also squeak and rumble.